back-me-up-scotty/ClawCut/README.md

       },
 ```

-The only value that matters here is `"baseUrl": "http://127.0.0.1:5000/v1"`.
+The only value that matters here is `"baseUrl": "http://127.0.0.1:5000/v1"` or `"baseUrl": "http://192.xxx.xxx.xxx:5000/v1"` if ClawCut is on a different host.
 Everything else — model name, API key, context window — is ignored and overridden by the active ClawCut profile.

 ⚠️ **The `ollama/` prefix in the `id` field is not optional.** OpenClaw uses it to resolve the provider before routing the request.
 Without it, OpenClaw misidentifies the provider (⚠️ Agent failed before reply: Unknown model: anthropic/ClawCut.
 Logs: openclaw logs --follow) and fails before the proxy is ever involved — regardless of what `baseUrl` is set to.